lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Now, instead of creating a new region and adding atoms to it, we can simply add the following command:
+    Here, instead of creating a new region and adding atoms to it, we can simply import the previously saved configuration by adding the following command to input.md.lammps:

 ..  code-block:: lammps